virtual-labs/exp-bubble-sort-iiith/experiment/bubble-sort/aim.md

 ### Learning Objectives of this Module

-In this module, we will :
+In this module, we will be learning about:

   - Gain the intuition for Bubble Sort
   - Learn when and how to swap incorrectly ordered elements